Healthy Homes Assessment Kelson

 Insulation Kelson

-Ceiling and underfloor insulation is required in all rental houses since 1 July 2019.
-Property managers and landlords are required to ensure that the insulation is in line with standards that are in line with the latest standard.
-In certain situations, the existing ceiling insulation or insulation in the sub floor space might require to be replaced or replaced.
+Ceiling and underfloor insulation is mandatory on all rental homes from 1 July 2019.
+Property managers and landlords are required to ensure that the insulation is up to current standard.
+In some instances, existing ceiling insulation or insulation in the sub floor space might need to be replaced or replaced.

-A well-insulated property can reduce condensation and reduce the chances of mould and dampness as well as making an easier task to the home to keep heat.
+A well-insulated property can reduce condensation and lessen the likelihood of mould and dampness and also makes it easier for the home to keep warmth.

-The "R" signifies thermal resistance and it is a measurement of how well insulation is able to resist heat flow.
-The higher the R-value, the more efficient the insulation.
+The "R" stands for thermal resistance, and is a gauge of how well the insulation resists heat flow.
+The greater the R-value, the higher the quality of insulation.

 • Zone 1 Zone 1 Auckland & Northland - ceiling R 2.9 in the underfloor, 1.3